fluid-cloudnative/fluid/docs/zh/dev/api_doc.md

 </em>
 </td>
 <td>
-<p>PodMetadata defines labels and annotations that will be propagated to DataLoad pods</p>
+<p>PodMetadata defines labels and annotations that will be propagated to DataMigrate pods</p>
 </td>
 </tr>
 <tr>